zakimjz/zakimjz.github.io/pages/index.rst

 from the University of Rochester in 1998.
 His research interests focus on developing novel data mining and machine learning techniques, especially for applications in text mining, social networks, bioinformatics and personal health.
-He has over 250 publications (and 6 patents), including the `Data Mining and Machine Learning
+He has around 300 publications (and 6 patents), including the `Data Mining and Machine Learning
 <http://dataminingbook.info>`_ textbook (2nd Edition, Cambridge